steveloughran/engineering-proposals/refactoring-s3a.md

 `S3AOpContext` tuned to remove the destination field, and only have notion of: primary and S3Guard invoker; (future) trace context, statistics.
 Maybe: factor out `TraceContext` which only includes trace info (not invokers), and is actually passed in to the Invoker operations for better tracing.

-* add User-Agent field for per-request User-Agent settings, for tracing &c.
+* add `User-Agent` field for per-request User-Agent settings, for tracing &c. (or even: a function to generate the UA for extra dynamicness)

 * Include `FileStatus` of pre-operation source and dest as optional fields.
 If present, operations can use these rather than issue new requests for the data -and update as they do so.

 * Credential chains if per-request credentials are to be used.

+* Optional Progressable for providing progress/liveness callbacks to during long operations.
+This is important if a worker task is performing any O(data) operations yet still need to heartbeat back to a manager process, especially during commit workflows.
+We can't retrofit this to the current Hadooop API, but new builder-based operations should be given one.

+* `Statistics`  of the thread initating the write; this will be shared across threads and avoid the current problem wherein reads and writes performed on other threads are not counted within the IO load of the base thread, so omitted from the MapReduce, Spark and Hive reports

 * `BulkOperationState`  - See below.

-### `S3AWriteOperationContext`:  new end-to-end contact
+### `S3AWriteOperationContext`:  new end-to-end context

 `S3AWriteOperationContext extends S3AOpContext`: equivalent of the `S3AReadOpContext`;
 tracks a write across threads.

-To contain the state needed through a write all the way to the finishedWrite() method which updates S3Guard
+To contain the state needed through a write all the way to the `finishedWrite()` method which updates S3Guard

 This includes: mkdir, simple writes, multipart uploads and files instantiated when committing a job.